 Is this the right approach for your organization?
 The volume of content involved will often dictate what can be done here from a practical perspective.
 Less content can be more manageable to re-architect or clean up.
 Meanwhile, larger volumes of older content that you can’t get rid of but need to get to the Cloud may warrant the lift and shift approach, and you will at least have the benefits of the Cloud for search, retrieval and accessibility for that content.

 On the other hand, if you have a good information architecture already in place on-premise, why re-create the wheel?
 Lift and shift the good stuff.

-Unlike the simple ‘lift and shift,’ this approach would be an initial investment of time and resources but it ultimately serves to enhance and improve user experience while ensuring that any changes remain compliant to the organization's RM goals.
+Unlike the simple ‘lift and shift,’ putting proper information architecture into place would be an initial investment of time and resources.
+However, this approach ultimately serves to enhance and improve user experience while ensuring that any changes remain compliant to your organization's RM goals.
 You will have the power to address questions like: “How do we want our users to work with the Cloud content?
 What sites, libraries, content types and metadata do we want in order to release the real power of an ECM for the end users?”